yuniapak/Maze/README.md

 ### **_*Description*_**

-- Maze game starts with a Start banner window
+- Maze game starts with a Start page
-- After click start we see maze
+- After click 'Start Game' on a start screen we see maze
 - Control of the character work through arrow buttons
 - Goals: not to hit wall and get to the finish line
-- Every hit = 'start again' to restart lvl and cost you one 'heart'
+- Every hit brings 'start again' window to restart lvl and cost you one 'heart'
   ![Image](/322863-200%20copy.png)
-- If you out of 'hearts' well we can start from the beggining with 3 lives
+- If you out of 'hearts' you will se end game window that brings you to 'Strat' page, where you can start from the beggining with 3 lives
   ![Image](/IMG_0275.GIF)

 # materials: